 It is rare to see rupture of the diaphragm without evidence of abdominal trauma, although this may be seen in the context of iatrogenic injury.

-Specific diagnostic findings of diaphragmatic tears on chest radiographs may not be seen in up to 50% of cases 1.
+Specific diagnostic findings of diaphragmatic rupture on chest radiographs may not be seen in up to 50% of cases 1.
 However, the following signs are helpful in making the diagnosis:

 - intrathoracic herniation of a hollow viscus (stomach, colon, small bowel) with or without focal constriction of the viscus at the site of the tear (collar sign)

-- visualization of a nasogastric tube above the hemidiaphragm on the left side
+- visualisation of a nasogastric tube above the hemidiaphragm on the left side

 Direct discontinuity of the hemidiaphragm may be seen with or without intrathoracic herniation of abdominal contents.
 The stomach and colon are the most common viscera to herniate on the left side and the liver is the most common viscus to herniate on the right side.

-- the collar sign (or hour glass sign) 3 : a waist-like constriction of the herniating hollow viscus at the site of the diaphragmatic tear and is classical of diaphragmatic rupture
+- the collar sign (or hourglass sign) 3: a waist-like constriction of the herniating hollow viscus from the abdomen into the chest at the site of the diaphragmatic tear, which is classical for diaphragmatic rupture

 - focal diaphragmatic thickening